movement-disorders/walkar/README.md

 **/ˈwɔkər/**

 ## What is Walkar?
-Imagine yourself hiking a trail, getting visual assistance on where you should land your next step wearing AR capable glasses.
+Imagine yourself hiking a trail, getting visual assistance on where you should land your next step by wearing AR capable glasses.
 Augmented Reality spans all techs involved around this idea, from Hardware to AI.

 ## Is there a prototype?
 Not even close.
 This just describes the idea to kickstart [discussions](https://github.com/movement-disorders/walkar/discussions) around it to: play, pivot, try, build, help...